21j2jw9ssa/to-do-list/README.md

 # To-do List

-To-do List (MakeList) is a website handling to-do list items, where users may
+To-do List (MakeList) is a website handling to-do list items,<br>
+where users may
 - ***add* items** to the list
 - ***delete* items** from the list
 - ***edit* items** in the list